openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       variable), the OpenEmbedded build system ignores your request and will install the packages to avoid dependency errors.

-      Support for this variable exists only when using the IPK and RPM packaging backend.
-Support does not exist for DEB.
+      This variable is supported only when using the IPK and RPM packaging backends.
+DEB is not supported.

       See the :term:`NO_RECOMMENDATIONS` and the
       :term:`PACKAGE_EXCLUDE` variables for related